 English is the common language for both classes and general administrative activities.
 No Japanese proficiency is required to be a student at TUJ.

 How safe is your campus?

 Tokyo is a very safe city, particularly for a major metropolis, with a very low crime rate.
 TUJ is centrally located in a well-populated neighborhood.
-The area is home to a number of embassies, businesses and high-end residences, and is very popular among the international community with a number of foreign companies and families from abroad.

 Is there someone there to help overseas students settle in?

 The Office of Student Services assists students from overseas to become accustomed to life in Tokyo (getting a commuter pass, opening a bank account, etc.) and organizes activities and workshops.
 They help all students in every capacity to get used to life in Japan.
 TUJ also has professional counselors available to students when they are having difficulties with adjusting to life in Japan or other psychological issues.

 Do you have dorm rooms?
 If so, are they on the main campus grounds of TUJ?

 Visa-sponsored students stay in either a TUJ dorm or participate in a home stay for their first semester.
 TUJ uses two dorm facilities in the Tokyo area, located within 30-50 minutes of the campus.
 Housing placement depends on the number of students each semester.
 Every student sponsored by TUJ for a student visa is guaranteed housing for the first semester in either the dorms or a home stay.
 Descriptions of the facilities are available on the page below.